-The external auditor reports and delivers plans and an annual letter to the Authority via the Overview and Scrutiny Committee.
+The external auditor, Ernst and Young LLP, also reports and delivers plans and an annual letter to the Authority via the Policy and Resources Committee.

 A full review of the Authority's strategic risk strategy, process and register has been undertaken.
-The reviewed strategy and policy have been approved by the Policy and Resources Committee.
-Our internal auditors have carried out sufficient audit work to draw a reasonable conclusion on the adequacy and effectiveness of the Authority's governance arrangements.
+The Policy and Resources Committee has approved the reviewed strategy and policy.
+Our internal auditors have conducted sufficient audit work to draw a reasonable conclusion on the adequacy and effectiveness of the Authority's governance arrangements.